Big-Bee-Network/discoverlife-bee-archive/README.md

 # Methods

-To help version a snapshot of the DiscoverLife Bee Checklist, the following openly available tools were used: bash, Preston, grep, xmllint, cut, and xargs.
+To help version a snapshot of the Discover Life Bee Checklist, the following openly available tools were used: bash, Preston, grep, xmllint, cut, and xargs.
 With these tools the following archiving workflow was implemented:

 ~~~ { .bash .numberLines }
 #!/bin/bash